 e-Bill is available online any time, 7 days a week, 24 hours a day.

 What is e-billing and online payment?

-Electronic billing (e-billing) is an online interface that enables Albion College students to view their current and previous billing statements and make electronic payments over the Web using a credit card or check.
+Electronic billing (e-billing) is an online interface that enables Albion College students to view their current and previous term detail and make electronic payments over the Web using a credit card or check.
 Albion College's online billing system is secure, and all payments are processed through the TouchNet payment gateway, which utilizes industry-leading security standards.

-Who does the statement come from?
+Who does the notification come from?
 And how can I make sure the e-mail sent to me is not treated as spam?

-The e-mail containing information about your online statement will come from
+The e-mail containing information about your online account will come from

 .
 To avoid having this e-mail sent to your junk, spam, or bulk folder, please set up